SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ??? abstract "NlTest Usage"

     Detects attempts to gather information on domain trust relationships that may be used to identify lateral movement opportunities.
 These command lines were observed in numerous attacks, but also sometimes from legitimate administrators for debugging purposes.
 The rule does not cover very basics commands but rather the ones that are interesting for attackers to gather information on a domain.

     - **Effort:** intermediate

+??? abstract "Phosphorus Domain Controller Discovery"

+    According to the Miscosoft's report, the group Phosphorus (part of APT35) uses a specific PowerShell command to collect information about the Domain Controller.
+The command is the following: "powershell.exe" /c Get-WMIObject Win32_NTDomain | findstr DomainController

+    - **Effort:** intermediate